Are you considering quitting teaching?

-Even my husband, who diligently commuted almost an hour each way to his job before the pandemic, was now starting to question why he had to fight the Greater Toronto Area rush hour traffic for a job he can do from home most of the time.
+Even my husband, who diligently commuted almost an hour each way to his job before the pandemic, was now starting to question why he had to fight the Greater Toronto Area rush hour traffic for a job he could do from home most of the time.

-There has been a surge in quitting teaching themed online articles.
+There has been a surge in quitting teaching-themed online articles.
 Some recent articles that come to mind are:

 - “Why So Many Teachers Are Thinking of Quitting” by The Washington Post